-Initial construction: involves the construction of features, structures, and infrastructure that need to be in place before tailings deposition commences.
-Initial construction activities may include, site clearance and construction of starter embankments and drainage systems, tailings delivery and distribution pipelines, access roads, and associated water management infrastructure.
+Initial construction: involves constructing of features, structures, and infrastructure that must be in place before tailings deposition commences.
+For example, initial construction activities may include site clearance and construction of starter embankments and drainage systems, tailings delivery and distribution pipelines, access roads, and associated water management infrastructure.

-Operations and Ongoing Construction: involves the transportation and deposition of tailings to the TSF.
-The embankment may be raised in a series of lifts or wall raises using the downstream, centreline, or upstream methods, which are so-called because they involve the crest advancing downstream, vertically upwards, or upstream, respectively requiring progressively less containment wall earthworks.
+Operations and Ongoing Construction: involves transporting and depositing of tailings to the TSF.
+The embankment may be raised in a series of lifts or wall raises using the downstream, centreline, or upstream methods, which are so-called because they involve the crest advancing downstream, vertically upwards, or upstream, respectively, requiring progressively less containment wall earthworks.